Each Breath Be Blessed, Every Hour Be Stilled

 She poked the plate with a finger.
 It moved away, gliding through the air and beginning a lazy spin.
 Bouncing off the wall, it drifted towards the ceiling.
-Hermione was reminded of videos she had seen once from a space shuttle, the astronauts brushing things aside in the air.
+Hermione was reminded of recordings she had seen once from a space shuttle, the astronauts brushing things aside in the air.

-"The object has no weight but maintains mass," Sophie continued.
+"The object has no weight, but maintains mass," Sophie continued.
 "This likely limits the density and size of objects that can be moved, accounting for the varying power levels of individuals."
 Suddenly, the plate plummeted back to earth, ringing loudly on the stone.
 "The simulated weightlessness is temporary, lasting only so long as the spell continues to cycle.
 Without refreshment, it fades, and gravity is reasserted."

 "Trial two will be an attempt to create the spell without a focal object.
 Primare Strauss, 1-875-153."
-Sophie walked over to the chair in the corner where, unnoticed by Hermione, her phone had been resting.
+Sophie walked over to the chair in the corner where, unnoticed by Hermione, her mobile had been resting.
 She tapped a few buttons and tucked it away.
 "I'm hungry!" she declared.
 "I bet Scott will make us sandwiches if we ask nicely."

 She traipsed towards the kitchen and Hermione hastened to follow.
 "What did you mean by creating the spell without a focal object?"
 Hermione asked.

 "Casting the spell on a point in space, rather than a solid anchor.
-If it works it should create a zero gravity field," Sophie explained.
+If it works, it should create a zero gravity field," Sophie explained.